 Please download and complete the 600 hour Work Experience Form and the ACF Student Equipment Worksheet, scan the forms and send them to firstname.lastname@example.org as attachments in the same email.

 In addition, for Certified Culinarian CC certification, please fill out the attached Program Graduate Application and send to email@example.com.

 The certification program of American Culinary Federation, Inc. (ACF) recognizes those individuals who have demonstrated that they meet the minimum standards set for each level of certification.
 Those who earn certification are viewed as highly competent, respected professionals who are knowledgeable in their positions.

 - Fill out the front of the application.

-- Do not fill out financial information.
+- Do not fill out financial information on page 2.

 - Sign, date and send to firstname.lastname@example.org.

 Fees associated with the ACF certification for students at SUNY Schenectady are paid for by the generosity of the patrons of the Casola Dining Room and patrons participating in our banquets and special events in the Van Curler Room.